 threshold limits churn in low-priority series that exceed the threshold.

-The low and medium priority threshold (default_and_low_priority
+The low and medium priority threshold (default_and_low_priority) stops accepting

 low and medium priority data if low- and medium-priority data combine to exceed the